It all started with a corn field and an idea.

 2009

 Neighbors Hedrich Michaelsen and Emily Wilson participate in the city’s Green Neighborhood Challenge and adopt Brentwood Park.
 Friends of Brentwood Park is formed and registered with the Austin Parks Foundation.
 (Hedrich Michaelsen and Emily Wilson, left and center, with Nancy Yelle).
+Fellow gardeners are rallied to join the founding FOBP Leadership Team.

 1984